wandb/weave/docs/docs/reference/gen_notebooks/leaderboard_quickstart.md

 )
 ```

-## Step 4: Evaluate a baseline model
+## Step 4: Define a baseline Model

-Now we will evaluate a baseline model which returns a static response.
+Now, define a baseline Model for the Evaluation that returns a static response.

 ```python
 @weave.op